krssan1710/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-My implementation of Tic-Tac-Toe using Python
+This is my implementation of the game Tic-Tac-Toe using Python.
+The game is currently in a Jupyter Notebook file.
+More version will be coming out soon...